cjurjiu/AnimCubeAndroid/README.md

 The parameter is useful in combination with *verticalAlign*.

+### <a name="verticalAlign"></a> verticalAlign - integer | reference

+This parameter allows to position the cube vertically.

+The only permitted values are *"top"*, *"center"* and *"bottom"* for bottom align.

+The default value is 1.

+**Note:** The parameter makes sense in combination with scale.
+With the default scale, the cube will always be centered.

 ### <a name="singleRotationSpeed"></a> singleRotationSpeed - integer | reference

 Sets the rotation speed of a single rotation.
 This parameter allows to customize the speed of quarter turn separately from face turns.
 The value should consist only of decimal digits.